hafizbadrie/hafizbadrie.github.io/_posts/2016-11-20-confusion-matrix.markdown

     With that kind of performance, I can't imagine how big the false alarm will be for the system owner. :)

+Aside from those 4 metrics, there are actually 2 metrics more like **F-Measure** and **B-Acc**.
+However, I won't cover it in this post, as I'm still trying to undestand it comprehensively.

+## Try It Out

+I think it will be very interesting if we can practice it with a bigger dataset.
+So, let's practice our understanding about those 4 metrics with [this data](http://hafizbadrie.com/archives/2016/11/test-result.csv){:target="_blank"}.
+This is [my result](http://hafizbadrie.com/archive/2016/11/confusion-matrix.csv){:target="_blank"}.
+What's yours?

+*(Thanks to [Fajri Koto](https://www.linkedin.com/in/fajri-koto-02705860){:target="_blank"} and [Yahya Eru Cakra](https://www.linkedin.com/in/erocakra){:target="_blank"} for letting me use their presentation and data as the main source of this post)*

 That's all folks, I hope it's useful. :)